Arrest of opposition leader condemned

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: A former Pakistan People’s Party (PPP) candidate in Mardan Syed Abid Ali Shah advocate has condemned the arrest of opposition leader Syed Khursheed Shah and termed it a political victimisation.
+PESHAWAR: A former Pakistan People’s Party (PPP) candidate in Mardan Syed Abid Ali Shah advocate has condemned the arrest of opposition leader Syed Khurshid Shah and termed it a political victimisation.

 Talking to reporters here on Thursday, he said that the Pakistan Tehreek-e-Insaf (PTI) government was using institutions against political opponents only on the political grounds but added that his party had never compromised on principles and people’s rights.

-PESHAWAR: A former Pakistan People’s Party (PPP) candidate in Mardan Syed Abid Ali Shah advocate has condemned the arrest of opposition leader Syed Khursheed Shah and termed it a political victimisation.
+PESHAWAR: A former Pakistan People’s Party (PPP) candidate in Mardan Syed Abid Ali Shah advocate has condemned the arrest of opposition leader Syed Khurshid Shah and termed it a political victimisation.

 Talking to reporters here on Thursday, he said that the Pakistan Tehreek-e-Insaf (PTI) government was using institutions against political opponents only on the political grounds but added that his party had never compromised on principles and people’s rights.